How to watch Mars shine super bright when it reaches opposition to Earth Tuesday night

 October 2020 is all about the glory of Mars as the glimmering red planet puts on a show in the night sky.
 We passed Mars' close approach to Earth on Oct.
-6 and now we can look forward to Tuesday, Oct.
-13, when it will be in opposition.
+6 and now we can look forward to Mars being in opposition.

 Spotting Mars